usbt0p/fuzzy_car/README.md

     - sometimes, less rules is better.
 To remove the issue where the car over reacted at long distances, I simply removed rule 7: ``(distance_side['high'] -> steering['no'])``
 - [ ] Write unit tests
+- [ ] mirar researchgate para cosas de funciones de pertenencia y de defuzz
+- [ ] modificar las constantes de dimensión para que dependan del obstáculo, si no randomizarlos es imosible
+- [ ] make a 'obstacle circuit' where the car makes a turn +  barrier mode that spawns barriers with a hole so the car goes into it
+- [ ] do some typing for the modules

 <a name="headers"/>